This chapter of our documentation is still in beta. We welcome feedback, corrections,

 remediators working with the LEMDO team, and anthology leads encoding their anthology’s

-about pages.
-It will introduce you to encoding with LEMDO and the typical workflow
+About pages.
+It will introduce you to encoding with LEMDO and the typical workflow for

 All pieces of a LEMDO edition must be marked up using LEMDO’s customization of TEI-XML